Cerebellum-Network/ddc-cli/README.md

 ### create-app

-You can create application in Behaviour DDC using next command (bootstrapNodes, appPubKey and appPrivKey from configuration are used) :
+You can create application in Event DDC using next command (bootstrapNodes, appPubKey and appPrivKey from configuration are used) :

 ```shell script
 ddc-cli create-app